Locally Consistent Parsing for Text Indexing in Small Space: Ensuring Randomized Selection in Linear Time With High Probability

 \section{Ensuring Randomized Selection in Linear Time With High Probability}

-In Section~\ref{sec:randomSelection}, we achieved linear time in expectation for selecting a small partitioning set.
-We used a fingerprint hash function $\phi$ and an approximately-min-wise hash function $h$ to compute an \ID{} for each position, and selected positions with minimum values for the partitioning set.
-Remark that only the partitioning set's size was in question \textemdash we know it is $\O(\frac{n}{\tau})$ in expectation, but can't guarantee it.
-If we ensure \whp{} that a pair of hash functions $\phi$ and $h$ can be found such that $\ID_{\phi,h}$ will induce small partitioning-set, then we could build it in linear time.
+In Section~\ref{sec:randomSelection}, we introduced a randomized algorithm that selects a small $(2\tau,2\tau)$-partitioning set in $\O(n)$ expected time.
+The algorithm uses a fingerprint hash function $\phi$ and an approximately-min-wise hash function $h$ to compute an \ID{} for each position, and selects positions with minimum values in a range of size $\tau$ for the partitioning set.
+Remark that only the partitioning set's size is in question \textemdash the expected size is $\O(\frac n\tau)$ but the probability that the set size is indeed $\O(\frac n\tau)$ is not guaranteed to be high.
+If we ensure with high probability that a pair of hash functions $\phi$ and $h$ can be found fast such that $\ID_{\phi,h}$ will induce small partitioning set, then the running time of the algorithm is linear with high probability.

-In this section, like in Section~\ref{sec:randomSelection}, we assume that $S$ doesn't contain long periodic substrings with short periods.
-With very small modifications, as described in Appendix~\ref{app:rand_selection_periodic_blocks}, the methods that appear next could work in the general case by "skipping" all long periodic substrings while running the algorithms.
+In this section, like in Section~\ref{sec:randomSelection}, we assume that $S$ does not contain long periodic substrings with short periods.
+With very small modifications, as described in Appendix~\ref{app:rand_selection_periodic_blocks}, the methods that appear next could work in the general case by ``skipping'' all long periodic substrings while running the algorithms.

-We argue that a good selection of $\phi,h$ can be determined in $\O(n)$ time \whp{} while not exceeding $\O(\frac{n}{\tau}$) words of working space.
-More precisely, since $\phi$ may render wrong results only when it has too many collisions on $S$, and this is not the case \whp{}, our main interest is a fast method to pick $h\in\mathcal{F}$ that will make the average amount of partitioning positions per interval of size $\tau$ to be constant \whp{}.
+We argue that a good selection of $(\phi,h)$ pair can be determined in $\O(n)$ time \whp{} while not exceeding $\O(\frac{n}{\tau}$) words of working space.
+More precisely, since $\phi$ may render ``bad" results only when it has collisions on substrings of $S$, and this event occurs with inverse polynomial probability, we ignore this case (this event is absorbed in the high probability of the algorithm).
+Thus, we focus on a fast method to pick $h\in\mathcal{F}$ that will make the average amount of partitioning positions per interval of size $\tau$ to be constant \whp{}.